 Whether customer interactions are in person or remote, the viability of a business is still reliant on building these strong connections.
 Every Software as a Service (SaaS) company should be able to predict customer success to better manage revenue and profit.
-To demonstrate the return on investment (ROI) of your hard work, tracking and calculating SaaS metrics related to customer success is a must!
+To demonstrate the return on investment (ROI) of your hard work, tracking and calculating SaaS customer success metrics is a must!

 When businesses invest time and energy into tracking customer success and understanding what’s working and what’s falling short, it helps to grow your product and keeps your customers thriving.

 SaaS companies run a unique business model that is much more customer-focused than more traditional business models.
-This means they need a unique set of metrics to make sure that their business is on track and growing in a sustainable way.
+This means they need a unique set of key customer success metrics to make sure that their business is on track and growing in a sustainable way.

 Calculating SaaS metrics and tracking them to figure out how well your users understand the full value of your product will help to answer some key questions.
 Are they happy with the way it works?
 Are they unaware of certain functionalities?
 Or are they just straight-up unsatisfied with the results they’ve had?